AR615598/EmotionNet/README.md

 ```
 python3 startup.py
 ```
-This program will request webcam access upon the initial run, allowing you to grant the necessary permissions.
-Subsequently, it will guide you through various configuration questions to customize the output.
-To exit when the display is active, simply hold down the 'q' key while the window is in focus.
-Alternatively, if no display is visible, exit using the standard process for interrupting a program.
+Upon its first execution, this program will prompt you to authorize webcam access, ensuring the necessary permissions are granted.
+Following this, it will walk you through a series of configuration questions, allowing you to tailor the output to your preferences.
+If you wish to terminate the program while it's running, you can either disable the webcam feed or simply press the exit button.
+This action will conclude the execution of the run() function within the main program.
 ## Usage
 This exmaple illustrates how we can use the project:
 ``` python